stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/visual_proxy.md

 shortcomings.
 Responsibilities that are traditionally handled by the View layer are now handled, directly or indirectly, by the Model:

-- the Model layer has a dependency on the GUI toolkit.
+- The Model layer has a dependency on the GUI toolkit.
-This may have deep implications for testability and reuse.
+  This may have deep implications for testability, reuse, and requirements for the Model layer
-- If the Visual Proxy contains static parts (such as a "Name" label followed by the line editor to input the name) the Model objects have to handle localization of the "Name" string in other languages.
+- If the Visual Proxy contains static parts (such as a "Name" label followed by the line editor to input the name) the Model objects have to handle localization of the "Name" string in other languages
 - Logical dependencies between visual components (*e.g.* when this value is 1, enable that checkbox) must also be moved to the Model layer.

-Note that this approach is different from UI Retrieving Model.
+Note that this approach is different from a UI Retrieving Model.
-The latter considers the user as a source of data, and generates a short-lived UI for that specific retrieval.
+The latter considers the User as a source of data, and generates a short-lived UI for that specific retrieval.
 Visual Proxy, on the other hand, is a full fledged foundation of all Model objects to provide their own View as implicitly described by their data.